 Form 12BB is a document that employees in India use to declare their investments and expenses that are eligible for tax deductions.
-It is a statement of claims by an employee for deduction of tax under Section 192 of the Income-tax Act, 1961.
-Form 12BB is typically used by employees to provide details of investments or expenses that they have incurred and wish to claim as tax deductions while calculating their income tax liability.
+It is a statement of claims by an employee for deduction of tax under section 192 of the Income-tax Act, 1961.
+Form 12BB is typically used by employees to provide details of investments or expenses that they have incurred and wish to claim as tax deductions.

 Form 12BB must be submitted by the employee to their employer, who will use the information provided in the form to calculate the tax to be deducted from the employee's salary.
 The form includes details such as the employee's name and PAN number, their salary, and the amount of tax they wish to claim as deductions.

 Form 12BB is mandatory for all salaried individuals who wish to claim tax deductions on investments or expenses made during the financial year.
 It is an important document for both employees and employers as it helps ensure that the correct amount of tax is deducted from an employee's salary.

 The claims you have made for various tax benefits are listed on Form 12BB.
 According to Income tax regulations, you are required to submit this form to your employer if you are a salaried employee in order to receive the tax refund.
 The Form 12BB must be sent in at the conclusion of the fiscal year.

 What deductions can you claim via Form 12BB